Think about this for a second.

 The rate of inflation isn’t identical at all of the providers:

-Your premium increases pro-rata.
 You can do this up to 5 times over the life of your policy, thus doubling your original cover.

-It should match the ceasing age on your contract of employment.
+The end date of your policy should match the ceasing age on your contract of employment.

 If this isn’t on your contract, most people choose 68 as that’s when you’ll be eligible for the state pension under current rules.